areyes23/example-repo/README.md

 In this section of the course (7.
 Committing Your Work and Viewing Differences), the following was learned:
 - Git terminology such as clone, push, and staging/committing
+- All that is needed now is more practice, practice, PRACTICE!